Make-School-Courses/FEW-1.1-Web-Foundations/09-JavaScript-Class-Objects-Intro/README.md

 # JavaScript Class Objects and Prototype

-While JavaScript is a Object Oriented Programming Language it handles Class Objects and Inheritence differently than other languages.
+While JavaScript is an Object Oriented Programming Language it handles Class Objects and Inheritence differently than other languages.
 Understanding JavaScript's unique inheritence model is key to fully understanding JavaScript.